Glisser LIVE supports Public and Unlisted (not Private) live streams and videos hosted on YouTube.

 You can setup your stream weeks before your event starts, this will secure a stream link and give you a branded page with a countdown timer until your event.

 - Webcam is an easy way to go live without the need for an encoder.
 Start streaming from your laptop/desktop computer using your webcam.
 Available on Chrome browsers.
+One option would be to use a Mevo camera for a cost effective solution (good for small panels or webinars).

 For more information on live streaming with YouTube see their Creator Academy.